dmbarbour/glas/docs/GlasZero.md

 ## Top Level

-The top-level of a g0 program consists of namespace management, i.e. imports and new definitions.
+The top-level of a g0 file consists of namespace management, i.e. imports and new definitions.
 Line comments are also permitted, treated as whitespace.
 The g0 language supports static assertions for lightweight testing.

         open foo
-        from bar import baz, word as bar-word
+        from bar import qux, baz as bar-baz

         ; this is a line comment
         prog word1 [ Program ]